Print This Page

 Breakfast (in flight), Dinner

-After clearing customs a Go Ahead representative greets you and escorts you to your hotel.
+representative will greet you and escort you to your hotel.
 After check-in, you’ll have time to explore the city on your own.
 Find a hidden trattoria and enjoy a delicious Venetian lunch.
-Stroll across the Rialto Bridge or follow alleyways lined with boutiques of handblown glass treasures.
-Dinner is included tonight.
+Stroll across the Rialto Bridge or follow alleyways lined with boutiques of hand blown glass treasures.

 Quiet lagoons to fishing villages, see another side of life in Venice